sahildsouza/image-compute/README.md

 ![Computer Vision](https://github.com/sahildsouza/vision-compute/blob/main/images/20.png?raw=true)

 Now we need to create one container to store our backup files.
-Follow the setps shown below.
+Follow the steps shown below.

 ![Computer Vision](https://github.com/sahildsouza/vision-compute/blob/main/images/21.png?raw=true)

-Now go back to App service and in settings click on backups and select the storage account and the continer which you have created earlier and set the backup schedule as per your requirements.
+Now go back to App service and in settings click on backups and select the storage account and the container which you have created earlier and set the backup schedule as per your requirements.

 ![Computer Vision](https://github.com/sahildsouza/vision-compute/blob/main/images/22.png?raw=true)